-Pick-and-place robots for automated processes from € 7,770
+Pick and place robots for automated processes from € 7,820

-A pick-and-place robot transports a part/workpiece from location A to location B. These are often repetitive and time-consuming activities that still offer a lot of optimization potential within a production.
+A pick and place robot transports an object from location A to location B. These are often repetitive and time-consuming activities that still offer a lot of optimization potential within a production.
 However, pick-and-place systems are increasingly found in everyday end-user applications, such as vending machines.

 Which applications can be automated with the help of a robot?